 Childhood Cancer Awareness Month: 12 Ways to Give Support

-September is National Childhood Cancer Awareness Month.
-Started by President Obama in 2011, its goals are simple: to increase awareness, rally support, and improve the dismal childhood cancer survival rates in the US.
+National Childhood Cancer Awareness Month is an initiative started by President Obama in 2011 with a few simple goals: to increase awareness, rally support, and improve the dismal childhood cancer survival rates in the US.
+If you’re wondering when childhood cancer awareness month is, it’s during September.

 In the US, pediatric cancer research remains underfunded.
 The National Cancer Institute’s budget of $5 billion allocates only 4% to childhood cancer research.
 With more funding, treatments could evolve and more children could be saved.